moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

 of Seeing</a> series find <em>cosmic filaments</em>?
 Two models are defined with all their mathematics, then raced under strict fairness rules on synthetic universes where the truth is known exactly.
-Interactive figures let you explore the results yourself: a <strong>crossover</strong> in sampling density, a junction weakness, a surprising rejection of diffusion, and a dynamical test that refutes the prettiest version of the theory.
+Interactive figures let you explore the results yourself — including the <strong>evaluation artifact</strong> that briefly made the fancier model look seven points better, the corrected verdict, a surprising rejection of diffusion, and a dynamical test that refutes the prettiest version of the theory.
 Every number comes from the actual experiment data in the repo (<code>research/cosmic-web/</code>).